amirostad/Web_scraping_jobs/README.md

 In this project, data scientist job openings will be web scraped and compared in terms of earnings.

 ## Motivation
-1. Can a data scientist role's earnings be estimated?
+1. Can a data scientist's salary be predicted and if so how accurately?
-2. What features are important in predicting a data scientist's earnings?
+2. What features are important in predicting a data scientist's salary?
+3. Another motivation was to see the relative number of data scientist jobs posted in different states in USA.
+4. What industries/sectors pay higher salaries?

 ## Project overview
 - The objective is to predict the salary of data scientist positions based on location, seniority, type of the company, industry, etc.